Oymyakonsky District: Geography

 The landscape of the district is mostly mountainous.
 The Nera Plateau is located in the eastern part of the district, the Tas-Kystabyt Range in the central area, the Oymyakon Highlands and the Elgin Plateau in the west, the Suntar-Khayata Range at the southwestern end and some ranges of the Chersky mountain system in the north.
-The main river is the Indigirka, with its tributaries Kuydusun and Kyuente, among others.
+The main river is the Indigirka, with its tributaries Kuydusun and Kyuyente —with the Agayakan and the Suntar, among others.
 The entire territory of the district is part of the Indigirka River basin.
 There are many lakes in the district, with Labynkyr Lake in particular being famous for its mythical Labynkyr monster.

 Climate

 The rural locality of Oymyakon is the Pole of Cold of the northern hemisphere, with the temperature of −67.7 C having been recorded in February 1933.
 Average January temperature ranges from -41 to -51 C. Average July temperature ranges from +8 to +19 C. Average precipitation ranges from 150–200 mm in the valleys to 600 mm in the mountains.